Luashine/wc3-test-maps/README.md

  2 | 6 | 10 |  16 (you can see 3 more characters after the last number)
    4   8    13 (last number points to this)
 ```

+# StringLength-And-Special.w3m

+Test map for string length and special character handling.

+# Nested-error-in-blizzardj (lua-error-in-blizzardj-v1.w3m)

+Lua: A map that causes a function call inside `Blizzard.j` to fail (`Blizzard.j` is auto-transpiled to Lua)